joshwcorbett/joshwcorbett.github.io/_articles/the-best-secret-to-designing-for-mobile.md

 ##### Designing Mobile-First

-Design you're mobile layouts first, and then scale that layout to your tablet and desktop sizes.
+Design your mobile layouts first, and then scale that layout to your tablet and desktop sizes.
 Here's why:

 Once you've figured out a good layout and design for a smaller screen size, it becomes easier to scale that layout out to larger screens.
 This is because you've already found a way to show your data and information in a simplified manner, and when designing the larger screens -all that's needed to be done is to re-position things and make it larger for desktop.